 As well as providing smaller class sizes, École Polytechnique is home to a diverse student body, with more than 60 nationalities on campus.

 3. Pohang University of Science and Technology (POSTECH), South Korea

 POSTECH was established in 1986 to provide advanced education for prospective engineers.

-The university also offers courses and opportunities for students to become entrepreneurs such as taking part in clubs, start-up prep groups, training on patents and leave of absence for creating a new venture.
+The university also offers courses and opportunities for students to become entrepreneurs, such as taking part in clubs, start-up prep groups, training on patents and leaves of absence to create a new venture.

-The Sant'Anna School of Advanced Studies is one of only three institutions in this list with fewer than 1,000 students.
+The Sant'Anna School of Advanced Studies is one of only four institutions in this list with fewer than 1,000 students.